PreibischLab/STIM/README.md

      [-m 20] \
      [-sf 2.0] \
      [-b 50]
+     [--ignoreTransforms]
 ```
 If you only define the input path `-i` and one or more genes `-g`, the rendered image will be displayed as an ImageJ image.
 If the input is an N5-container, all datasets will be rendered as 3D image.
 When defining an output directory `-o` images will not be displayed, but saved as TIFF (stacks) into the directory with filenames corresponding to the gene name.
 The optional switch `-d` allows you to select a subset of datasets if `-i` is an N5-container (default: all datasets), `-s` scales the rendering (default: 0.05), `-f` enables a single-spot filter (default: off), `-m` applies median filtering in locations space (not on top of the rendered image) with a certain radius (default: off), `-sf` sets the smoothness factor for rendering of the sparse dataset, and `-b` sets the size of an extra black border around the location coordinates (default: 20).
+Finally, `--ignoreTransforms` lets you ignore all transforms associated with the datasets (e.g., alignment) when rendering.

 ### View selected genes for an entire container as 2D or 3D using BigDataViewer
 In order to interactively browse the 2D/3D space of one or more datasets with BigDataViewer you can